alexandrehtrb/CqrsExample/README.md

 This project is an example of a shopping list API to show some software architectural concepts, mainly CQRS (Command and Query Responsibility Segregation).

-The API is an ASP NET WebAPI using .NET 9, with as few external dependencies as possible.
+The server is an ASP.NET Minimal API using .NET 9, with as few external dependencies as possible.

 ## Architectural patterns and programming concepts applied